SpartnerNL/Laravel-Excel/.github/ISSUE_TEMPLATE.md

 and Code Of Conduct (https://github.com/Maatwebsite/Laravel-Excel/blob/3.0/CODE_OF_CONDUCT.md)?
 By filing an Issue, you are expected to comply with it, including treating everyone with respect.

 Filling out the template is required.
-Issues that do not include enough information might not be able to be picked up.
+Issues that do not include enough information might not be picked up.

 Please prefix your issue with one of the following: [BUG] [PROPOSAL] [QUESTION].